20 Amazing Health Benefits of Pineapple

 Inflammation is the body’s natural response to injury or infection, but chronic inflammation can lead to various diseases such as arthritis, heart disease, and cancer.
 Pineapple contains bromelain, an enzyme that has anti-inflammatory properties and can help reduce inflammation in the body.

 Several studies have shown that bromelain can effectively reduce inflammation in various conditions, such as osteoarthritis, rheumatoid arthritis, and sports injuries.
-Bromelain works by reducing the production of pro-inflammatory cytokines and enzymes that cause inflammation.
+Bromelain can reduce the production of pro-inflammatory cytokines and enzymes that cause inflammation.

 Aside from bromelain, pineapple also contains other nutrients such as vitamin C and beta-carotene that have antioxidant properties, which can also help reduce inflammation in the body.